falcosecurity/falco-website/content/en/docs/setup/packages.md

 - `FALCO_FRONTEND`: Set to `noninteractive` to disable the dialog prompts.
 The default is `dialog`.
 - `FALCO_DRIVER_CHOICE`: Set to `kmod` or `modern_ebpf` to choose a driver; set to `none` to disable service installation.
 If one of the previous option is selected, the dialog will be skipped too.
 The default (empty) is automatic selection.
+- `FALCOCTL_DRIVER_VERSION`: Set an explicit driver version for the package transaction.
+Use it during an upgrade to retain a deliberate pin that equals the outgoing package's default driver version.
+Otherwise, that value follows the new package default.
+The selected version must be compatible with Falco.
 - `FALCOCTL_ENABLED`: Set to `no` to disable the automatic rules update provided by `falcoctl`.
 The default (empty) or any value other than `no` will keep the option enabled.

 These environment variables can be used in conjunction with the package manager (as described in the following sections) to customize the installation process as needed.